OfficeChromatography/OC_manager/README.md

 In fine, we want to directly supply a RPI image, in the mean time you will have to go through the installation manually.

-Tested on rasbian lite downloaded 05-04-2018
+This procedure was tested on rasbian lite downloaded 05-04-2018.

 ## First opening